mdasad99/ollamaChat/README.md

-# Local ChatGPT with Ollama
+# ChatGPT Clone with Ollama

+A ChatGPT-like interface built with Next.js that connects to Ollama for local AI chat.

 ## Features